rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 sudo usermod -aG groupname username
 ```

-To remove the user from a group:
+To remove a user from a group:

 - Click the **x** next to the group name